ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/README.md

 Checking the VIF column on the image below, there is no multicollinearity in Framingham Heart Study dataset.

 ![Multicollinearity](https://github.com/ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/blob/master/Multicollinearity.PNG)

+## Partitioning
+After the preparation, the dataset was reduced to 3658 rows and, to this study, it was divided into 2 datasets, a validation (with 2.561 observations) and test (with 1.097 observations) samples, a proportion of 70% and 30%.

 ## Best Model
 ![ROC Curves](https://github.com/ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/blob/master/Roc-curves.png)